 Misleading videos alleging to show Israel-Hamas conflict circulate on X

-Old video footage falsely alleging to show images from the current conflict between Israel and Hamas are circulating on social media platform X, formerly Twitter, misleading users.
+Old video footage falsely alleging to show images from Hamas' attack on Israel is circulating on social media platform X, formerly Twitter, misleading users.

-Amid Palestinian militant group Hamas' surprise attack on Israel Saturday, misinformation is spreading on the platform.
+With few controls on misinformation in place, misinformation is spreading on the platform amid the Palestinian militant group's surprise attack Saturday.

 For example, a verified X user, Khushnood Ali Khan, on Saturday posted a video captioned "BREAKING: Israeli Air Force is striking terror targets in Gaza."
 The X user characterized the video as a retaliatory strike on Hamas from October.
 Hamas, the Islamist group that governs the Gaza Strip, is designated a terrorist organization by the U.S. and Israel.